 At the end of the Reconquest, the Catholic Monarchs chose the space where the main mosque of the city was located to build this temple as a symbol of the triumph of Christianity over Islam and the last Muslim kingdom of Spain.

-The project began in 1492, shortly after the capture of Granada, but the works were not completed until the early eighteenth century, almost two centuries later, because the enterprise was fraught with all kinds of complications due to its great complexity.
+The project began in 1492, shortly after the capture of Granada, but the works were not finished until the beginning of the 18th century, almost two centuries later, because the undertaking was fraught with all kinds of complications due to its great complexity.

 Why visit the cathedral of Granada?

-In the city there are many churches but this cathedral is an icon because we are facing one of the masterpieces of the Spanish Renaissance.
-It is also a temple that impresses with its large size and seeing it towering over the center of Granada is an unforgettable sight for the traveler.
+In the city there are many churches but this cathedral is an icon because we are in front of one of the masterpieces of the Spanish Renaissance.
+It is also a temple that impresses with its great size and to see it towering over the center of Granada is an unforgettable sight for the traveler.

 Dedicated to Santa María de la Encarnación, the cathedral is impressive on the outside because of its towers and its great baroque facade, although, in my opinion, it is the interior decoration that takes your breath away.